 Amazon Echo Buds

-The Amazon Echo Buds offer "active noise reduction" rather than true cancellation.
-Despite this modest marketing, we found the combination of the tight seal offered by these buds along with the noise reduction technology to better at blocking noise than the vast majority of earbuds we've tested.
-While it can't compare with the noise isolation provided by over-ear models, in our testing this noise reduction consistently allowed us to enjoy music in noisy environments without cranking the volume to ear-splitting levels — an issue we've run into with many earbuds.
+The Amazon Echo Buds offer "active noise reduction" rather than actual cancellation.
+Despite this modest marketing, the combination of the tight seal offered by these buds along with the noise reduction technology was better at blocking noise than the vast majority of earbuds we've tested.
+While it can't compare with the noise isolation provided by over-ear models, in our testing, this noise reduction consistently allowed us to enjoy music in noisy environments without cranking the volume to ear-splitting levels — an issue we've run into with many earbuds.
 Back that up with impressive bass quality, an automated fit test to help you select the right size earpieces, and a reasonably low price, and you've got a winner.

 While many people will be able to find a good fit with one of the earpieces that come with these buds, a not insignificant number of our testers failed to find a fit that was secure enough for running or working out.
-If you're specifically looking for noise cancelling buds to block out the noise in your next gym session, we suggest ordering from a retailer with a good return policy, just in case.
+If you're specifically looking for noise cancelling buds to block out the noise in your next gym session, it would be a good idea to order from a retailer with a generous return policy, just in case.